haligonda/haligonda.github.io/_posts/2020-5-2-GreatestHost.md

 categories: COVID
 ---

+*Why humans are likely to be the most diseased organisms on the planet with entire classes of parasites that few other organisms face.*

+---

 I recently finished the excellent introduction to immunology: [How the Immune System Works](https://www.amazon.co.uk/How-Immune-System-Works/dp/111954212X/ref=dp_ob_title_bk?sa-no-redirect=1&pldnSite=1), by Lauren Sompayrac.
 A major part of the human immune system (and that of all vertebrates) is the adaptive system, which unlike the innate system, is able to mount a defense against almost any parasite[^parasiteDef].
 While "How the Immune System Works" does talk about some of the disadvantages of having such a powerful system, the big one being autoimmune disorders, it paints an awe inspiring picture of a highly sophisticated and versatile system crucial to keeping us alive.

 However, a series of articles[^gwern] by [Stephen Hedrick](http://hedricklab.ucsd.edu/) leverage evolution and viral ecology to make a fascinating argument that, while our immune system is indeed sophisticated, it doesn't keep us any more protected from parasites than the more simple immune system of an ant, oak tree or lobster.
 Moreover, because of the agricultural revolution, domestication of animals, and urbanisation, humans are in fact likely to be the most diseased organisms on the planet with entire classes of parasites that few other organisms face.